-In a business view one would define the integrated structure of the overall business itself (in terms of organisation, people and processes and resources).
+- In a business view, one would define the integrated structure of the overall business itself (in terms of organization, people and processes, and resources).
 Business architecture supports business change with a more holistic perspective.
-This approach is becoming more important with the move towards service-oriented architecture at the business level.

-- In an IT view one would define and describe the structure and relationships of IT systems including the way IT supports the enterprise to achieve its business goals. - A governance view would addresses the full range of governance, from business governance (how to manage overall business processes, both formal and informal) to organisational and systems governance and also IT systems management capabilities. - A security view addresses the full range of security, from business and information security to IT security.
-It also addresses the required security for organisational and business-related services.
+This approach is becoming more important with the move toward service-oriented architecture at the business level. - In an IT view, one would define and describe the structure and relationships of IT systems including the way IT supports the enterprise to achieve its business goals. - A governance view would address the full range of governance, from business governance (how to manage overall business processes, both formal and informal) to organizational and systems governance and also IT systems management capabilities. - A security view addresses the full range of security, from business and information security to IT security.
+It also addresses the required security for organizational and business-related services.
 It is often linked to governance aspects to address security management.

-In Chapter 4, we will discuss several dimensions along which to identify additional views.
-In the next Section, the concept of view will be defined as being one of the key concepts of enterprise architecture.
+In Chap.
+4, we will discuss several dimensions along which to identify additional views.
+In the next section, the concept of view will be defined as being one of the key concepts of enterprise architecture.

-3.5 Key concept of enterprise architecture
+3.5 Key Concept of Enterprise Architecture

-Enterprise architecture can help organisations and their transformation processes in successfully executing their strategy.
-As such, it acts as an active planning and steering instrument, which can be used in translating strategy to programmes and projects, and revolves around four main components: principles, models, views and frameworks.
-Organisational transformation processes, embodied in programmes and projects, can use the principles, models and views as a means of content based steering in the coherence of the solution.
-In this Section, we will explore the concepts of concerns, principles, models, views and frameworks.
+Enterprise architecture can help organizations and their transformation processes in successfully executing their strategy.
+As such, it acts as an active planning and steering instrument, which can be used in translating strategy to programs and projects, and revolves around four main components: principles, models, views, and frameworks.
+Organizational transformation processes, embodied in programs and projects, can use the principles, models and views as a means of content based steering in the coherence of the solution.
+In this section, we will explore the concepts of concerns, principles, models, views, and frameworks.

-3.5.1 Stakeholders and their concerns
+3.5.1 Stakeholders and Their Concerns

 An enterprise has many stakeholders.
 Future development of an enterprise is likely to impact on the interests of these stakeholders.
-In this Section we briefly survey some classes of stakeholders and their specific concerns.
+In this section, we briefly survey some classes of stakeholders and their specific concerns.
 In this book, we use the definition of stakeholder and concern as provided in [60].
-A stakeholder is an individual, team, or organisation (or classes thereof) with interest in, or concerns relative to, a system (such as an enterprise).
+A stakeholder is an individual, team, or organization (or classes thereof) with interest in, or concerns relative to, a system (such as an enterprise).
 Concerns are those interests, which pertain to the system's development, its operation or any other aspect that is critical or otherwise important to one or more stakeholders.